HISTORY OF PLOUGHCAPPELLA

 We sing with passion and commitment and enjoy a whole range of fantastic songs in exhilarating harmony – an eclectic mix from all corners of the globe both traditional and contemporary.
 We have sung at many local events including Bideford Folk Festival, Pilton Festival and Appledore Arts Festival, Devon County Show and numerous other events including weddings and funerals.
 We have performed yearly in the Bristol Choir Convention for 20 years and North Devon Festival of Choirs.
 We have sung at Light up a Life and FLoating Bye for the North Devon Hospice for many years.

-The choir also has a strong link with the North Devon Hospice and supports fund raising events as well as raising
+The choir also has had a strong link with the North Devon Hospice and supports fund raising events as well as raising

 thousands of pounds over the years for Wateraid.
 Ploughcappella has released 2 CD's ‘E Malama’ in 2009 which